 These bath bombs are an incredible chemistry lesson but also gave us a fun way to celebrate our love of black holes and astronomy!
 My space loving teen also loved that these charcoal based bath bombs help calm acne breakouts on the body.
 A win-win!

 Space Theme Activities

 Space Travel Sensory Bottle

 Calling all young astronauts, prepare for lift off!
-This sensory bottle concept is perfect for helping kids practice their breathing techniques and calm themselves as they dream of space travel.
+This sensory bottle concept is perfect for helping toddlers to kids practice their breathing techniques and calm themselves as they dream of space travel.

 Meteor Shower Watching

 It makes complete sense that if a student wants to learn about space, the first thing we need to do is get them out watching the night skies!
 Doing this during a meteor shower adds extra excitement to our glimpse into space.
 Learn some tips for watching meteor showers with kids for an amazing night under the stars!